 Hội An still retains some remnants of its post trading days.
 This is evident in their bustling market and in the streets, which are overflowing with tailors eager to make you an outfit in just 24 hours.
 Leather goods and jewellery are also a temptation for shoppers.

-The allure of Hội An is found in its narrow streets of the UNESCO World Heritage Listed Ancient Town with old tiled roof shop houses and pagodas.
-A lively hub from the 15th to early 19th Centuries.
+The allure of Hội An is found in its narrow streets of the UNESCO World Heritage Listed Ancient Town with old tiled roof shop houses and pagodas was a lively hub from the 15th to the early 19th Century.
 A must see photo stop is at the ornate Japanese Bridge and why not go inside the Tấn Ký ancestral house and wander the Phúc Kiến Assembly Hall.

 Surrounded by attractive countryside where you can observe the traditional way of life of both the Hội An farmers and fishermen.
 With water buffalo’s brushing their tails and flocks of herons this is truly a magical site.
 The island of Cẩm Kim is just a short ferry ride away with its lovely landscape.
 Or why not pass by the quiet riverside areas of Cẩm Thanh and Trà Quế, with their vegetable farms and frond-fringed ponds.
 Sunrise in and around Hội An is such a sight to behold, why not hire a local bike and take a ride around the local region.